sportac/medical-image-server/README.md

 Pytest is being used in this project as a testing framework to test the functionality of the FastAPI application.
 Pytest allows the developer to write test functions in Python and assert expected results.

-By using pytest, the development team can ensure that the FastAPI application is functioning correctly and the code changes don't break the existing functionality.
+By using pytest, we can ensure that the FastAPI application is functioning correctly and the code changes don't break the existing functionality.
 The tests can be run locally before committing code to the repository, or can be run automatically using a CI/CD pipeline.

 ## Project Structure
 ### Models
-The models.py file in this project serves the purpose of defining the data models that will be used to represent data in our application's SQLite database.
+The models.py file is used to define the data models that will be used to represent data in our application's SQLite database.
 It defines the fields and data types for each table in the database, and specifies the relationships between those tables.

 ### Schemas
-The schemas.py file in this project serves the purpose of defining the Pydantic schemas that will be used to validate and serialize data in our application's API.
+The schemas.py defines the Pydantic schemas that will be used to validate and serialize data in our application's API.
 It defines the fields and data types for each request and response object, and specifies the relationships between those objects.

 ### Crud
-The crud.py file in this project serves the purpose of defining the CRUD (Create, Read, Update, Delete) operations that our application's API will perform on our User model.
+The crud.py file defines the CRUD (Create, Read, Update, Delete) operations that our application's API will perform on our User model.
 It provides a set of functions that interact with the database through SQLAlchemy's Session object to perform these operations.

 ### Database
 In this project, we are using SQLAlchemy as an Object-Relational Mapping (ORM) tool to connect our FastAPI application to a SQLite database.
-SQLAlchemy is a popular Python library that provides a high-level interface for interacting with relational databases, and allows developers to work with databases in a more Pythonic way, using Python objects and syntax instead of writing raw SQL queries.
+SQLAlchemy is a Python library that provides a high-level interface for interacting with relational databases, and allows developers to work with databases in a more Pythonic way, using Python objects and syntax instead of writing raw SQL queries.